What Does a Learning & Development Specialist Do?

 -

-Facilitating workshops and learning sessions
+Facilitating workshops and training sessions

 -